ha5ha6/judy_blog/_pages/basicrl.md

 **Greedy**: any search or decision procedure that selects alternatives based only on local or immediate considerations, without considering the possibility that such a selection may prevent future access to even better alternatives

+**Dynamic Programming**: a collection of algs that can be used to compute optimal policies given a perfect model of the env as a MDP (not applicable in practice but forms important theoretical foundations for RL algs)

 ### Gridworld